 Safety: No toxic carbon monoxide fumes or explosive gasoline, and less moving parts to rust.

-See our Solar pages, residential and community, to learn more about our current discounts we are providing as we partner with local installers.
+See our Community Solar and Rooftop Solar pages to learn more about the current discounts we have secured with our partners and local installers.

 Federal Tax Credit: Electric and Plug-In Hybrids are eligible for the federal tax credit up to $7500.
-Visit http://www.fueleconomy.gov/feg/taxevb.shtml to learn how much of the credit different types of vehicle are worth.
+Visit http://www.fueleconomy.gov/feg/taxevb.shtml to learn how much of the credit different types of vehicles are worth.

 Range anxiety of an Electric Vehicle can be a major concern, especially during the winter when using your heat greatly reduces the range of your vehicle.
 However, newer EVs use heat pumps rather than resistance heat to warm the cabin, which helps minimize this cause of range loss.